bernhardAxonIvy/doc/source/engine-guide/getting-started/system-requirements.rst

 * **Disk Space**:
   Minimum is 20 GB, we recommend 100 GB on a Solid State Disk (SSD).

-* **Processor**:
+* **Processors**:
   Minimum is 4 cores with 2 GHz, we recommend 16 cores with 2.5 GHz.

-.. rubric:: With external Elasticsearch
+.. rubric:: With external Elasticsearch server

 * **Memory (RAM)**:
   Minimum is 4 GB, we recommend to use 16 GB.

 * **Disk Space**:
-  Minimum is 1 GB, we recommend 20 GB on a Solid State Disk (SSD).
+  Minimum is 2 GB, we recommend 50 GB on a Solid State Disk (SSD).

-* **Processor**:
+* **Processors**:
   Minimum is 4 cores with 2 GHz, we recommend 16 cores with 2.5 GHz.

 Software Requirements
 ---------------------

-|ivy-engine| needs Java SE 11 to run and is tested with `Adoptium
+The |ivy-engine| needs Java SE 11 to run and is tested with `Adoptium
 <https://adoptium.net/>`_ and with `OpenJDK <https://openjdk.java.net/>`_.

-Note, that Java SE 11 `Adoptium <https://adoptium.net/>`_ is already included in our Windows installation and Docker container.
+Note: Java SE 11 `Adoptium <https://adoptium.net/>`_ is already included in our Windows installation and the Docker container.
-On Linux we do not include Java SE 11.
+On Linux, we do not include Java SE 11.
 You may want to use Java SE 11 provided by your operating system or install `Adoptium <https://adoptium.net/>`_.